farhnkrnapratma/archcosmic/README.md

   Example: $ ./install.sh --arch

 # Report Problems
-  Report the issue by opening a pull request or send the issue details to farhnkrnapratma@protonmail.com
+  Report the issue by opening a pull request or send me an email to farhnkrnapratma@protonmail.com

 Copyright 2025 Farhan Kurnia Pratama <farhnkrnapratma@protonmail.com>
 ```